ibnhabib/dropo/src/pages/about.md

 ---
 title: About Us
-subtitle: We are taking new start
+subtitle: We are taking off
 img_path: images/about.jpg
 menus:
   secondary: